kaungkaunglay/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] Assign the Stakeholder access level to all users.
 - [ ] In Azure Active Directory, configure risky sign-ins.
 - [ ] In Azure DevOps, configure Security in Project Settings.
-- [x] In Azure Active Directory, configure conditional access.
+- [ ] In Azure Active Directory, configure conditional access.

 ### Your company uses Azure DevOps to manage the build and release processes for applications.
 You use a Git repository for applications source control.
 You need to implement a pull request strategy that reduces the history volume in the master branch.
 Solution: You implement a pull request strategy that uses a three-way merge.Does this meet the goal?

 - [ ] Yes.
-- [x] No.
+- [ ] No.

 ### You integrate a cloud- hosted Jenkins server and a new Azure DevOps deployment You need Azure DevOps to send a notification to Jenkins when a developer commits changes to a branch in Azure Repos.
 Solution: You create a service hook subscription that uses the code pushed event.
 Does this meet the goal?

-- [x] Yes.
+- [ ] Yes.
 - [ ] No.

 ### You integrate a cloud-hosted Jenkins server and a new Azure DevOps deployment.
 You need Azure DevOps to send a notification to Jenkins when a developer commits changes to a branch in Azure Repos.
 Solution: You create an email subscription to an Azure DevOps notification.
 Does this meet the goal?

 - [ ] Yes.
-- [x] No.
+- [ ] No.

 ### You are designing the development process for your company.
 You need to recommend a solution for continuous inspection of the company's code base to locate common code patterns that are known to be problematic.
 What should you include in the recommendation?

 - [ ] Microsoft Visual Studio test plans.
 - [ ] Gradle wrapper scripts.
-- [x] SonarCloud analysis.
+- [ ] SonarCloud analysis.
 - [ ] the JavaScript task runner.

 ### Your company has a project in Azure DevOps for a new application.
 The application will be deployed to several Azure virtual machines that run Windows Server 2016.
 You need to recommend a deployment strategy for the virtual machines.
 The strategy must meet the following requirements: Ensure that the virtual machines maintain a consistent configuration.
 Minimize administrative effort to configure the virtual machines.
 What should you include in the recommendation?

 - [ ] Deployment YAML and Azure pipeline stage templates.
-- [x] Azure Resource Manager templates and the Custom Script Extension for Windows.
+- [ ] Azure Resource Manager templates and the Custom Script E tension for Windows.
-- [ ] Azure Resource Manager templates and the PowerShell Desired State Configuration (DSC) extension for Windows.
+- [ ] Azure Resource Manager templates and the PowerShell Desired State Configuration (DSC) e tension for Windows.
 - [ ] Deployment YAML and Azure pipeline deployment groups.

 ### You use Azure SQL Database Intelligent Insights and Azure Application Insights foe monitoring.
 You need to write ad-hoc Queries against the monitoring data.
 Which Query language should you use?

 - [ ] PL/pgSQL.
 - [ ] Transact-SQL.
-- [x] Azure Log Analytics.
+- [ ] Azure Log Analytics.
 - [ ] PL/SQL.

 ### Where should the build and release agents for the investment planning application suite run?